C0d3N1nJ4/Account/README.md

 ## Description
 The account service is responsible for managing the user accounts.
 It provides the following functionality:
 - Create a new account
+  - For an account to be created, the customer should be an existing customer in the customer service.
+  - Only Account Types of SAVINGS, CHEQUE and CREDIT are allowed.
 - Update an existing account
 - Delete an existing account
 - Get an existing account